- ABOUT US

 STDS X, XI & XII: There is no uniform.
-However, boys and girls will wear tailored shorts, trousers or capris.
+However, boys and girls will wear formal shorts, trousers or capris.
 Shirts must be of reasonable length.
 Only cotton material may be used for this.
 Synthetic and baniyan material are not permitted.
 Girls can wear skirts pleated/flared that are one inch above knee.

 Tight miniskirts, low-rise trousers, faded trousers and trousers which trail on the ground, jeggings and leggings, ‘T’ shirts, low necked tops, sleeveless and short tops are not permitted.
-Jeans are not allowed.
 Also refer Hair and Accessories.
 Boxers and leggings are not allowed.

 P.T.
 AND SWIM WEAR: Pupils will wear shorts and T-shirts, thin-soled, canvas, laced, coloured /white P.T. shoes and socks for P.T.
 T-shirts should be long enough to be tucked into the shorts.
 Pupils must have swim suits / swim trunks / goggles and caps for use in the pool.
 Boys and girls have to wear a V-cut swim wear.
 Full body swim suits may be allowed on special grounds.

 White shorts, white T-shirts and white Canvas Shoes are compulsory for the sports meet.

 NC, STDS I to IV – Chungadi pavada and blouse.

 V to VIII – Chungadi or Kavani pavada and blouse.